 There's no cure for asbestosis once it has developed, as it's not possible to reverse the damage to the lungs.

-But some treatments can help, such as:
+But some treatments can help, including:

 - pulmonary rehabilitation – a programme of exercises and education to help manage your symptoms